-8 Best Practices for Email Threat Protection in the Workplace
+9 Email Security Best Practices Against Threat Protection in the Workplace

 businessman protects email

-Email is still the most popular form of communication in the workplace.
-People use it to resolve issues, send files, and for many other purposes.
-Just like any other online communication channel, email has its vulnerabilities.
+Email is still the most popular form of communication in the workplace, used to resolve issues, send files, and for many other purposes.
+However, like any online channel, it has vulnerabilities.
+Cybercriminals spot and exploit these weak spots, breaching networks to snatch confidential information.
+The fallout can be devastating, including massive fines and a total collapse of trust.

 So, you can’t neglect proper security when it comes to email.
 Let us tell you more about the threats you might face and tips on how to handle them.